dgroomes/stackoverflow-look-back/README.md

           clicking a puzzle icon button on the right side of the URL bar.
     * Click the "stackoverflow-static" extension entry
     * A popup will show up letting you know that the action should have already been executed.
 Check the console logs!
-      The votes data should have been scraped and saved to Chrome storage.
+      The votes data should have been scraped and saved to browser storage.
 1. Expand the post data
     * Go to the [Stack Exchange Data Explorer](https://data.stackexchange.com/stackoverflow/query/new)
         * If not logged in, then log in and navigate back to the original page.
     * Repeat the earlier steps to open the extension entry
     * The same popup will appear.
-The post data should have been expanded and saved into Chrome storage.
+The post data should have been expanded and saved into browser storage.
     * Additionally, a new tab will open.
 Follow the next instructions to generate the HTML.
 1. Generate a static HTML document from the posts data
     * You should be on the new tab that was automatically opened